intel/cc-oci-runtime/proxy/README.md

 Unsurprisingly, the response has the result of a command, with `success` indicating if the request has succeeded for not.
 If `success` is `true`, the response can carry additional return values in `data`.
-If success if `false`, `error` may contain an error string.
+If success if `false`, `error` will contain an error string suitable for reporting the error to a user.

 As a concrete example, here is an exchange between a client and the proxy: